iceweasel50/CIS1051-project/README.md

 ## What idea(s) do you have for your final project?

 Arduino battery management system for lead acid car batterys.
-This will take in the voltage and detereine if it is below a threshhold and then open a switch to terminate the connection to the car
+This will take in the voltage and determine if it is below a threshhold and then open a switch to terminate the connection to the car, preserving just enough voltage to start the car.
+The user will then press the reset button on the arduino and the switch will close allowing the user to start the car and charge the battery.